jeet-patel313/VulnScanner/README.md

 # VulnScanner
 VulnScanner is a vulnerability scanner developed using python programming language.
+It compares the output with the vulnbanner.txt provided and displays the vulnerable banner.

 ## Prerequisites
 ~ You need to have python installed inside your machine in order to run this scanner.